ZacharyFranklin/Module-1-Refactor-Challenge/README.md

 ## Description

 This page was a test of using semantic html and also condensing code to be more succinct and easier to read.
-This involved a numbe of changes to both the html and css in the starter code and was the first task of the bootcamp.
+This involved a number of changes to both the html and css in the starter code and was the first task of the bootcamp.
 I learned about a number of different html tags that I didn't know about and grew a greater understanding of css.
 This is not a page I created but I refactored the code.
 Thank you for checking it out!

 ## Horiseon